A Survey of Low-bit Large Language Models: Basics, Systems, and Algorithms: Quantization Algorithms for Efficient LLM Inference

 However, both the orthogonal matrices in QuIP and the Hadamard matrices in QuIP\# and QuaRot are randomly generated.
 Although these works have shown that these randomly generated matrices can alleviate the outlier problem to some extent, they are not optimal.
 SpinQuant~\citep{liu2024spinquant} finds that the performance of a quantized network can vary significantly with different rotation matrices.
 For example, the average accuracy on downstream zero-shot reasoning tasks can fluctuate by up to 13 points depending on the rotation used on the MMLU benchmark.
 Therefore SpinQuant proposes a learning-based rotation transformation.
 The rotation matrix is learned using the Cayley SGD method, with the following optimization objective:

 Here, $\mathcal{M}$ presents the Stiefel manifold, i.e., the set of all orthogonal matrices. $\mathcal{L}_Q(\cdot)$ denotes the task loss.
 By employing the learned matrix, the performance is improved significantly and the variance becomes much smaller compared with randomized matrices.
 The diagram in SpinQuant~\citep{liu2024spinquant} effectively illustrates the overall process of the rotation transformation, so we have borrowed it for our purposes as shown in Figure~\ref{fig:rotation}.
+Specifically, for Quarot~\citep{ashkboos2024quarot}, since it employs a head-wise rotation transformation at $R_2$, an online Hadamard matrix needs to be inserted before quantizing the attention output to achieve an equivalent transformation.
+DuQuant~\citep{lin2024rotation} identifies the limitations of these methods in smoothing massive outliers and therefore utilizes rotation and permutation transformations based on prior knowledge.
+Meanwhile, unlike SpinQuant, a greedy search strategy is employed to optimize the rotation matrix.
+PrefixQuant~\citep{chen2024prefixquant} discovers the token-wise outliers, especially appearing in initial tokens and low-semantic tokens.
+Since these tokens remain unchanged across all inputs, PrefixQuant stores their KV cache through offline prefilling.

 We can observe that scaling transformation and rotation transformation can be utilized for the different parts of LLM quantization.
 QServe~\citep{lin2024qserve} is a co-designed quantization system for efficient LLM serving, combining scaling and rotation transformations.
 For where additional overhead is required for the online computation of rotation matrices, QServe uses scale transformation as a substitute for rotation operations, thereby avoiding the extra overhead.